 In 1 Thessalonians 5:23, it mentions that people have a spirit (G4151 pneuma — here speaking of “the vital spirit or life, the principle of life residing in man”), a soul (G5590 psuche — “the immaterial part of man held in common with animals”), and a body (G4983 soma — corporeal body).
 It is that spiritual part of man which makes it possible to communicate with the corresponding Spirit of God.

-1 Corinthians 2 is key to understanding how God communicates with and works a change inside us.
-It describes God using the Holy Spirit to teach us and to give us His mind so that we can begin to understand His mysteries.
+1 Corinthians 2 is key to understanding how God communicates with us and works a change inside us It describes God using the Holy Spirit to teach us and to give us His mind so that we can begin to understand His mysteries.
 His Spirit works with and alters our spirits so that we can have a relationship with Him.

-Translations and History Stuff
+Some History Stuff

 Another verse that apparently supports the idea of the Trinity is Matthew 28:19, which reads, “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.”
 There is some secondary-source evidence that the phrase was added (Eusebius quotes the scripture without it pre-council of Nicea).
-However, his contemporaries quote the verse with the Father, Son, Spirit phrase and there are no primary sources without it, so that’s not definitive proof.
+However, Eusebius’ contemporaries quote the verse with the Father, Son, Spirit phrase and there are no primary sources without it, so that’s not definitive proof.